ModelEarth/localsite/start/cloudflare/README.md

 ## Host your Github repos using Cloudflare

-Optional: Include the "functions" folder from [charca's repo](https://dev.to/charca/password-protection-for-cloudflare-pages-8ma) to create the secure login single-password site.

 <!--
 No longer seeing this route, double-check then delete thiL Add a custom domain in cloudflare Pages by clicking "Create a project" at "Account Home > Pages"